 The Department of Internal Medicine is pleased to announce a transition in Rheumatology leadership.
 They express their gratitude to Dr. Daniel Clegg for his excellent service in the department and welcome Dr. Christopher Jackson as the Interim Chair. ...
 Read MoreInternal Medicine

-The University of Utah Division of Rheumatology has long been active in the clinical investigation of new therapies for rheumatic disorders.
-We are recognized both nationally and internationally for our contributions and expertise in clinical trials.
+The University of Utah Division of Rheumatology is active in the clinical investigation of new therapies for rheumatic disorders.
+We are recognized both nationally and internationally for our contributions and expertise in inception, design, conduct and reporting of clinical trials.

-In addition to our patient care and research, we also provide education and training through our Fellowship Program and the Annual Utah Rheumatology Association Meeting.
+The Division of Rheumatology faculty members provide quality care at the University of Utah Health Sciences Center and the Veterans Affairs Medical Center.
+In addition to our patient care and research, we also provide training through our Fellowship Program and the Annual Utah Rheumatology Association Meeting.